A Beginner’s Guide to Autophagy, the Real Way to Detox Your Body

 How autophagy works

-In an episode of the Bulletproof Radio podcast with Naomi Whittel, author of the autophagy-centric book “Glow15: A Science-Based Plan to Lose Weight, Revitalize Your Skin, and Invigorate Your Life,” Whittel uses the following analogy to explain how autophagy works:
+According to Naomi Whittel, author of the autophagy-centric book “Glow15: A Science-Based Plan to Lose Weight, Revitalize Your Skin, and Invigorate Your Life,” this is how autophagy works:

 Think of your body as a kitchen.
 After making a meal, you clean up the counter, throw away the leftovers and recycle some of the food.
 The next day, you have a clean kitchen.
 This is autophagy doing its thing in your body, and doing it well.